JulianAbhari/wireguard/index.md

 [image]

 ## 13.
 Next I used this wireguard VPN on my Mac.
-I simply installed the Wireguard
+I simply installed the Wireguard app from the MacOS appstore and added the details in a new tunnel, which then asked if I wanted to use it as a VPN and I said yes.
+I got the details by scanning the Pc1 QR code using my phone's camera instead of the Wireguard app, and it took me to a link that had all of the necessary details to create the tunnel:
+[image]